Dina Danish: Back In X Minutes

 In 2012, Dina Danish created a project called Back In X Minutes, where she pledged to produce thirty-five paintings mimicking Post-It notes.
 Each Post-It note reads: “Back in x minute(s),” depending on the edition (x=from 1–35).
 Her concept behind this project was to demonstrate the reality of machines in our world, which make countless identical standard sized Post-its.
 Dina stated that she wanted to make several identical standard sized Post-its because she is not a machine and, therefore, there would be slight differences in each piece in the series.

 The Admirer and The Admired

 In 2016, Dina Danish collaborated with Jean-Baptiste Maitre on a series called The Admirer and The Admired.
 The project dives into the way artefacts relate to their displays.
 The Admirer and The Admired studies the way that objects from foreign cultures are often left out of major museum exhibits and how the subtle visuals of an exhibit are the first thing that audiences notice when viewing an exhibition.
 Danish and Maitre did extensive research and development while working on this series.
 They began the collaboration after recognizing a common interest in the way that forms are displayed and arranged in different museum spaces.
-The exhibition has been put on at both Tyson in Cologne and at the Institute of Art History at the Ludwig Maximilian University in Munich.
+The exhibition has been put on at both Tyson in Cologne and at the Institute of Art History at LMU Munich.